 The Dry season: June to October

-The mosquitoes are less hence the risk of contracting malaria is also much lower.
-It is important to note that, there are a great number of animals at the beginning or end of the dry season and this differs greatly.
+At this time of the year, most of the Tarangire ecosystem is very dry and there is hardly any water so from the surrounding areas, a large number of animals migrate into the park to quench their thirst at the few remaining water sources around the Taragire River.
+The vegetation thins out and the animals gather around water points like rivers and water holes thus making wildlife easier to view.
+The weather is very beautiful and sunny during these months.
+It is however, important to note that, there are a great number of animals at the beginning or end of the dry season and this differs greatly.
 If it happens and the wet season stops late, it is possible that most of the animals have not moved to the park by June.
 And if it happens that the short rains come early, then it could be that the animals start to leave by October.

 The wet Season: November to May

 This season goes on from the month of November till May each year with the average day temperatures are 28°C (82°F) while at night the average temperatures are 16°C (61°F).
 During this time, the vegetation is stunning and adequate.
 The rates and prices may be much lower since this is the low season.
 The wet season is also prime time for bird watching since the migratory birds are present then.